timholy/ProfileView.jl/README.md

   disambiguate the call graph).

 - `fontsize` controls the size of the font displayed as a tooltip.

+- `expand_threads` controls whether a page is created for each thread (requires julia 1.8, enabled by default)

+- `expand_tasks` controls whether a page is shown for each task (requires julia 1.9, off by default)

+- `icicle` optionally displays the graph in icicle format, hanging from the top.

 These are the main options, but there are others; see FlameGraphs for more details.